 More often than not, your dentist will suggest either porcelain or composite veneers for you because these are widely considered to be the best veneer options for most patients.
 Here's a breakdown about some of differences between the two.

 Do veneers ruin your teeth?

-For most people, porcelain veneers won’t ruin the teeth.
-Whether you have chipped, broken, misshapen teeth or signs of erosion on the enamel, this treatment will help you get the smile you’ve always desired.
+For most people, porcelain veneers won’t ruin the teeth, including if you have chipped, broken, misshapen teeth or signs of erosion on the enamel.
 However, not everyone is an ideal candidate for veneers.
 Your dentist will examine the condition of your oral health very carefully with the help of x-rays and then figure out if they’d be suitable for you.

 Moreover, they’re fabricated for a custom fit.
 The material used to attach them to your teeth hardens and makes them bond to the teeth.
 In fact, veneers are actually more damage-resistant than teeth because they don’t stain easily and are resistant to breaking or chipping.